 The peculiar Indian head shake, wobble, or bobble is the source of much confusion and wonderment among foreigners, especially the first time one is confronted with it.
 It looks like a cross between a nod and shake, but does it mean "yes"?
 Or, does it mean "no"?
 Or, even "maybe"?

-The confusion is made even worse when the wobble is silent.
-Without speech to give any clues as to the message it’s supposed to convey, it’s easy to feel bewildered.
+The confusion is increased when the gesture is silent.
+Without speech to give any clues as to the message it's supposed to convey, it’s easy to feel bewildered and possibly insulted.

-So what is the mysterious and often comical head wobble all about?
+So, what's the mysterious head wobble all about?

 Ways That the Indian Head Wobble Is Used

 In essence, the head wobble is the non-verbal equivalent of that multipurpose and omnipresent Hindi word achha.
 It can mean anything from "good" to "I understand".

 The most common use of the head wobble is to respond in the affirmative.
 For example, if you ask someone if the train is going to your destination and they wobble their head in reply, it means "yes".

 The head wobble is also often used as a sign to show that what's being said is understood.
 For example, if you tell someone you'll meet them at a certain place at 5 o'clock and they wobble their head at you, it means that it's fine and they'll be there.

 Other situations where you're likely to encounter a head wobble include:

 - As an alternative to "thank you", which is not commonly said in India.